mini-kep/guidelines/testing.md

 Checklist
 ----------

-Best tests:
+### Recommendations:

-1. run quick and often
+- run quick and often
-2. use a continious integration like Travis CI and use coverage metrics like codecov
+- use a continious integration like Travis CI and use coverage metrics like codecov
+- are as simple and readable as they can get, nobody can simplify them further
+- fail early and near to where problem is
+- concentrate around practical risks in program execution, not fantasy situations
+- make good use of test class inheritance, parametrisation/randomisation, factories/fixtures, dependency injection, mocks and monkey-patching
+- include just a few integration, end-to-end tests
+- are isolated one from another
+- they have more than 5-7 lines of code
+- can be reproduced by knowing a test name

+#### Requirements:

+1. use Travis CI and codecov
-3. cover at least all public methods/functions
+2. cover at least all public methods/functions
-4. have long names based on a pattern ```test_<WHAT1>_on_<WHAT2>_<DOES_WHAT>```:
+3. have long names based on a pattern ```test_<WHAT1>_on_<WHAT2>_<DOES_WHAT>```:
-   - `<WHAT1>` name of function/method under test
+   - `<WHAT1>` name of function/method name under test, eg `upload`, `upload_method`, `status_porperty`
-   - `<WHAT2>` context/condition or arguments
+   - `<WHAT2>` context/condition or arguments, `on_negative_integer`, `on_init`, `on_teardown`
-   - `<DOES_WHAT>` expected result or behaviour
+   - `<DOES_WHAT>` expected result or behaviour `returns_none`, `raises_error`
-5. are as simple and readable as they can get, nobody can simplify them further
-6. one test addresses one issue and has one assert per test
+4. one test addresses one issue and has one assert per test
-7. have clear separation of setup, call of code under test and result check
+5. have clear separation of setup, call of code under test and result check
-8. make good use of test class inheritance, parametrisation/randomisation, factories/fixtures, dependency injection, mocks and monkey-patching
-9. concentrate around practical risks in program execution, not fantasy situations
-10. include just a few integration, end-to-end tests
-11. fail early and near to where problem is
-12. assembled by testcases: one testclass class for every single class in code under test
+6. assembled by testcases: one testclass class for every single class in code under test
-13. are isolated one from another

-Your tests are at risk, if:
-- [ ] they have more than 5-7 lines of code
-- [ ] a stranger cannot write a similar test just by knowing a test name

 Learning
 --------